How to Create a DNR Order

 Key Takeaways

-• To create a DNR order, you must first consult your healthcare provider and your family and fill out the form correctly.
+• To create a valid DNR order, start by consulting your healthcare provider and discussing your decision with your family.

-• You have the right to update and revoke your DNR at any time, just as long as you inform your healthcare provider as soon as possible.
+• You have the right to update or revoke your DNR at any time.
+Just be sure to notify your healthcare provider promptly to ensure your wishes are honored.

 Steps for Creating a DNR Order